 - By April 30, submit completed Application and all supporting documentation to RTSC, PO Box 5996, Vallejo, CA 94591.

-We are excited that Rebuilding Together has provided services in Solano County since June, 2009.
-Since June, 2009, Rebuilding Together along with more than 4,500 volunteers, our nonprofit organization has provided necessary home repairs for 27 low-income seniors and held more than 36 community facility workdays in Benicia, Fairfield, Rio Vista, Suisun City, Vacaville and Vallejo.
-In total, Rebuilding Together has invested more than $4,000,000 into revitalizing low-income homes, community facilities and neighborhoods in Solano County.
+Rebuilding Together has been pleased to offer our much needed services in Solano County since June 2009.
+With more than 7,000 volunteers, RTSC has provided necessary home repairs for 40 low-income veteran / senior / disabled homeowners.
+Also, RTSC has held more than 50 community facility workdays in Benicia, Fairfield, Rio Vista, Suisun City, Vacaville and Vallejo.
+For every dollar invested in a RTSC project, our return to the low-income homeowner and neighborhood has been ten-fold.
+In total, Rebuilding Together has invested more than $6,000,000 into revitalizing low-income homes, community facilities and neighborhoods in Solano County.

 Rebuilding Together fills a pressing need in our communities.
 The rising cost of living and falling social service budgets have left some of our most vulnerable neighbors without the most basic of necessities, a warm, safe, and dry home.